-Our most recent field school projects have included research with local residents regarding food insecurity, HIV/AIDS stigma, recycling, prenatal health care, and the use of herbal medicines.
-The results of several of these projects have resulted in presentations at the Society for Applied Anthropology annual meetings.
-Several other projects resulted in dynamic senior seminar thesis papers and presentations.
+Projects in recent summers have included research with local residents regarding food insecurity, HIV/AIDS stigma, recycling programs, substance abuse, prenatal health care, and the use of herbal medicines.
+Students frequently turn their field school experiences into presentations at Society for Applied Anthropology annual meetings or senior seminar papers and presentations.